L-Whitford/TechWriting2018/Assignment-1.md

 ## Step Five: Edit, Edit, Edit
 You have chosen your topic.
 You have made a lovely blog banner and logo.
 You have wonderful content with just the right amount of helpful images.
 Time to click publish, right? **WRONG** You, my friend, need to spend some quality time editing.
 As I said in the last section, you want this blog post to be something you're proud of.
 This blog post will represent you for eternity on the internet.
 When I put it that way, doesn't it seem like a good idea to spend some time perfecting your wording?

 My best advice for editing is to send the raw version of your blog to *every. single. person. you. know.* Well, that may be an exxageration.
 But get the input of at least three well trusted peers/ mentors.
 Fresh eyes on your blog, especially if you have been working on it a while, will help for find spelling errors and parts of your content where maybe the wording gets weird.
 In addition to have a few friends look things over, it's a good idea to let your blog sit for a few hours or maybe until the next day before you reread it and edit it.
+Once you feel confident that your post is fully prepared and edited, you are ready to publish your first blog post!

+It should be noted that once you have completed these steps, you will have started a food blog.
+The continuation and promotion of the blog, as well as researching additional topics are all other processes that can be explained through further [research](https://www.google.com/).